NobodyXu/bookmarks/tips/btrfs_tips.md

    `noatime,discard=async` are there to optimise btrfs.

-   `compress=zstd:15` is used to compress compressible with zstd, level 15 (currently the highest).
+   `compress-force=zstd:15` is used to compress compressible with zstd, level 15 (currently the highest).

+   `compress-force` is used since btrfs already odes a check internally that is more efficient than the one btrfs does if `compress` is used.

    `flushoncommit` should be enabled to provide the same data on power-loss guarantee as ext4.